 Can an employer call back an employee from the furlough scheme as and when they need them, and then put them back on furlough when they do not?
-Yes, subject to them having completed the initial three weeks’ minimum period prior to 30 June when the scheme closed to new entrants and a claim was made for them by 31 July.
-There are some exceptions, namely, those returning from family leave, military reservists and relevant transferred employees.
+Yes.
 Each period of furlough can be extended by any amount of time subject to agreement.
 It is possible that those who are not furloughed may contract COVID-19, self-isolate, or need to take holiday and employers will then need staff to cover their absence.
 It would also help share the workload and loss of pay between staff in a fair way, in addition to allowing staff to retain skills rather than losing them if they are off work for several months.

 Holiday and holiday pay

-Until 17 April, none of the updated guidance expressly stated that furlough leave is distinguished from annual leave or addressed annual leave at all.
-There was considerable uncertainty as to whether or not an employee/PAYE worker could take some of their paid holiday entitlement whilst on furlough.
-ACAS Guidance seemed to make clear that this is not only possible, but encouraged.
+From the outset, ACAS Guidance seemed to make clear that taking holiday during furlough is not only possible, but encouraged.
 It recognised that an employee/PAYE worker may be unable or not want to take holiday and therefore need to carry it over because they are on furlough, and that employers and workers should do their best to reach agreement on when holiday is taken.
 Further, whilst on furlough, employees and workers should “get their usual pay in full, for any holidays they take” – i.e. it should not be limited to the 80% furlough grant.

-On 17 April, both the Employee Guidance and Wages Calculation Guidance specified that holiday accrued during furlough, could be taken during furlough, and that it should be paid at an individual’s normal rate of pay, rather than the reduced furlough amount.
+Now both the Employee Guidance and Wages Calculation Guidance specifies that holiday accrues during furlough, can be taken during furlough, and that it should be paid at an individual’s normal rate of pay, rather than the reduced furlough amount.
 This requires employers to top up pay when holiday is taken if they do not already.

 Sick leave and pay

-This was another area where there seemed to be significant contradictions between the April Treasury Direction, the HMRC Guidance, and SSP amendment regulations which were made on 15 April to grant “shielding” employees entitlement to SSP.
-Although the Guidance states that short-term illness/self-isolation should not be a factor in deciding whether to furlough an employee, if an employer wants to furlough employees for business reasons and they are currently off sick, they are eligible to do so, as with other employees (as long as they have previously been furloughed for the minimum 3 week period between 1 March and 30 June and a claim made for them by 31 July, subject to the exceptions mentioned above).
+This was another area where there seemed to be significant contradictions between Treasury Directions, HMRC Guidance, and SSP amendment regulations made on 15 April 2020 to grant “shielding” employees entitlement to SSP.
+Although the guidance states that short-term illness/self-isolation should not be a factor in deciding whether to furlough an employee, if an employer wants to furlough employees for business reasons and they are currently off sick, they are eligible to do so, as with other employees.
 In these cases, the employee should no longer receive sick pay and would be classified as a furloughed employee.
 Conversely, if an employee on furlough becomes sick, or has to self-isolate because of someone in their household with symptoms, or under the test and trace regime, their wages cannot be claimed under the scheme if they are moved onto SSP instead of remaining on furlough.

-The Guidance also states that employees who are “shielding” in line with public health guidance (or need to stay home with someone who is shielding) can be placed on furlough.
+The guidance also states that employees who are “shielding” in line with public health guidance (or need to stay home with someone who is shielding) can be placed on furlough.
 This also includes employees on long-term sick leave, and appears to leave the discretion up to the employer as to whether to furlough them or leave them on sick leave.
-However, note that since 1 August, shielding has been paused in England and Scotland and employees from those countries are no longer entitled to SSP.
-In Wales, shielding was to continue until at least 16 August.
+“Shielding” officially ended in England and Wales on 1 April 2021 and clinically extremely vulnerable people are no longer entitled to SSP on the basis of shielding.

 SSP is also not available for those who have to quarantine on entering or returning to the UK from non-exempt countries.
-As has recently been seen, quarantining requirements are changing regularly in response to changing situations abroad.
+Quarantining requirements are changing regularly in response to changing situations abroad.
 If any such employees cannot return to work or work from home, the employer could explore furlough subject to eligibility or other types of statutory leave.

 It is important to note that there are different self-isolation rules and penalties depending on whether people are travelling to England, Wales, Scotland and Northern Ireland and it is advisable to check the recent guidance for the relevant country.